service-bot/servicebot-docs/docs/install.md

-# Docker Compose Installation Guide
+# Installation Guide

-!!! warning "note"
+!!! warning "Note"
-    This installation requires **docker** and **docker-compose** be installed on your server
+    This installation requires **docker**, **docker-compose**, and **git** be installed on your server

 !!! danger
-    ServiceBot requires https in order to make api calls with Stripe live mode, Ensure to have a cert if you want to use this in production.
+    ServiceBot requires https in order to make api calls with Stripe live mode (test mode will still work), Ensure to have a cert on your server if you want to use this in production.

 ##Steps

 1. Ensure docker, docker-compose, and git are installed
 2. Do a git clone of the deployment

     ``git clone  good repo``

 3. create the app with docker-compose

     ``docker-compose up -d``